MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/recthelper_intersect_1833302820.md

 ## -description

 Returns the areas of two specified [Rect](/uwp/api/windows.foundation.rect) values that intersect, as a new [Rect](/uwp/api/windows.foundation.rect).
-C# and Microsoft Visual Basic code should use [Rect.Intersect](/dotnet/api/windows.foundation.rect.intersect?view=dotnet-uwp-10.0&preserve-view=true) instead.
+C# code should use [Rect.Intersect](/dotnet/api/windows.foundation.rect.intersect) instead.

 ## -parameters